IndrajeetPatil/statsExpressions/paper/paper.md

 but to provide a consistent and easy syntax to carry out statistical tests.
 Additionally, none of these packages return statistical expressions.

-# Tidy Dataframes from Statistical Analysis
+# Consistent Syntax for Statistical Analysis

-The package offers six primary functions that let users choose a statistical approach without changing the syntax (i.e., by only specifying a single argument).
-The users are always expected to provide a dataframe in tidy format [@Wickham2019], and all functions work with missing data.
-Moreover, they always return a dataframe that can be further utilized downstream in the workflow (for a visualization, e.g.).
+The package offers functions that allow users choose a statistical approach without changing the syntax (i.e., by only specifying a single argument).
+The functions always require a dataframe in tidy format [@Wickham2019], and work with missing data.
+Moreover, they always return a dataframe that can be further utilized downstream in the workflow (such as visualization).

 Function | Parametric | Non-parametric | Robust | Bayesian
 ------------------ | ---- | ----- | ----| -----